audience-kit/audience_kit_api/doc/TASKS.md

 # Next

 ## Client
+- Prevent app from opening if build < minimum_build
+- Kingfisher - Send authorization header by subclassing ImageDownloader
 - BUG: Phone number when nil from server should not show
 - BUG: No back on now view (NoRepro - ChrisN)
 - Design revision on person page